Schisandra Berry (Omija)

 What Is Omija (Schisandra Berry)?

-The Schisandra Chinensis, commonly known as the Schisandra vine, magnolia vine, or Chinese magnolia vine, is a variety of plant native to the forests of Northern China, the Russian Far East, and the Korean Peninsula.
+The Schisandra Chinensis, commonly known as the Schisandra vine, magnolia vine, or Chinese magnolia vine, is a type of plant native to the forests of Northern China, the Russian Far East, and the Korean Peninsula.
 While the vine is rarely consumed, the leaves and berries are frequently used in both Chinese and Korean traditional cooking and medicine.

 Schisandra Berry (Omija) in Korean Cuisine: